macespinoza/cdap-clients/cdap-authentication-clients/ruby/README.md

  gem 'authentication-client-ruby'
  ```

- If you use gem outside Rails, you should require gem files in your application files:
+ If you use the gem outside Rails, you should require gem files in your application files:

  ```
  require 'authentication-client-ruby'